aws-samples/the-aws-step-functions-workshop/content/getting-started/event-engine/index.en.md

 ---

 :::alert{header="Important" type="warning"}
-This page guides you through the prerequisite steps before starting the workshop when attending an event hosted by AWS.
+This page guides you through the prerequisite steps before starting an AWS hosted event.
 :::

 To obtain your temporary AWS account, locate the 12 or 16 character **Event Hash** provided by your event organizer and [enter it here](https://dashboard.eventengine.run/login).
 This will change the lower right button to **Accept Terms & Login**.
 Click the button to proceed to the next step.